 Step 3: Mix The Ingredients Together

 You are advised to add water to the mixture when carrying out this step for safety reasons.
-Put the measured ingredients in a mortar and continue grinding for at least 10 minutes.
+Put the measured ingredients in a mortar and continue grinding for at least ten minutes.

-If you are using a ball mill, mill charcoal and sulfur together for about 4 hours.
-Add saltpeter and continue the milling process for another 24 hours.
+If you are using a ball mill, mill charcoal and sulfur together for about four hours.
+Next, add saltpeter and continue the milling process for another 24 hours.

 Be more cautious with the methods that follow because you have already created highly volatile gunpowder.

-Step 5: Sift This Mix To Have A well-incorporated Mix
+Step 4: Sift This Mix To Have A Well-Incorporated Mix

 This step is necessary but optional.
 Shifting the mixture will ensure that you have a well-incorporated mix.
-But you can safely skip it without affecting the functionality of the final product.
+However, you can safely skip it without affecting the functionality of the final product.

 Gunpowder, which is about 8% water, is said to burn faster.
 So, continue adding water in bits as you stir the mixture to obtain a thick clay.